-BMW iX3 review
+BMW iX3 Review & Prices

-The BMW iX3 should appeal to EV fans and SUV aficionados equally, but it isn’t as comfortable as it could be.
+The BMW iX3 should appeal to EV fans and SUV aficionados equally, but it isn’t as comfortable as it could be

 It’s the BMW equivalent of the Monsters Inc story.
-Until now, the company has used scary old petrol and diesel to generate power, but now they’ve found out that laugh-a-minute electric actually works a whole lot better for everybody, and makes you smile, too.
+Until now, the company has used scary old petrol and diesel to generate power, but now they’ve found out that laugh-a-minute electricity actually works a whole lot better for everybody, and makes you smile, too.

 So the iX3 is new, but just doesn’t look it.
-Up front, there’s the usual BMW grille, but it’s all a clever ruse because it doesn’t have to cool anything, so it has been sealed to help reduce drag and give the car’s range a small boost.
+Up front, there’s the usual BMW grille, but it’s all a clever ruse because it doesn’t have to cool an engine, so it has been sealed to help reduce drag and give the car’s range a small boost.
 A dimpled pattern breaks up what would otherwise be a big sheet of black plastic.